 Last but not least, a sales invoice must also cover the terms and conditions of payment that the customer must fulfill, including the due date and payment method.

 How to Create Sales Invoices Instantly

 Sales invoices play an important role in the sustainability of your business.
 Late-paid invoices can stop your business income and this indicates unhealthy cash flow.
 Therefore, it’s important for you to ensure that each invoice is paid on time.

-To make it easier for you to create and manage your invoices, consider using EQUIP E-Invoicing.
+To make it easier for you to create and manage your invoices, consider using HashMicro’s E-Invoicing software.
 With this software, you can make various types of invoices, customize them, and send them automatically.
 You can also set up reminders to avoid late payments.

 EQUIP E-Invoicing can integrate with an accounting system so that you can also monitor your income and cash flow through one system.
-Visit our website for complete information about our E-Invoicing software or talk to our software experts.
+Visit our website for complete information about our E-Invoicing software.